uminocelo/uminocelo/README.md

 ## Interests

-- 📺 Watching: One Piece and Jujutsu Kaisen.
-- 🎧 Music: enjoying the beat of the moment, techno, edm and hip-hop/rap.
-- 🎮 Games: Marvel's Spider-Man(PS4) and The Legend of Zelda: Breath of the Wild(switch).
+- 📺 Spend a lot of my free time watching animes and series;
+- 🎧 Always with some music on my headphones;
+- 🎮 Also enjoying some games on nintendo switch and PC;
+- 📚 Book, I like to read books and mangás;

 ___